19hours/sg-statutes/Acts/Fire Safety Act.md

 (d) has contravened section 22A(3), (4) or (5);

-(e) has not complied with the prescribed requirements relating to continuous professional education as a fire safety engineer;
+(e) has not complied with the prescribed requirements relating to such continuing professional education programme for a fire safety engineer, or has failed to submit records relating thereto, as the Commissioner may require;

+[Act 14 of 2013 wef 01/09/2013]

-(f) is no longer in a position to effectively carry out his duties or responsibilities as a fire safety engineer or peer reviewer under this Act or any regulations made thereunder;
+(f) is no longer in a position to effectively carry out his duties or responsibilities as a fire safety engineer or peer reviewer under this Act;

+[Act 14 of 2013 wef 01/09/2013]

-(g) has his registration as a registered inspector cancelled or has been suspended from practice as a registered inspector, where the fire safety engineer is also a registered inspector; or
+(g) has his registration as a registered inspector cancelled or has been suspended from practice as a registered inspector, where the fire safety engineer is also a registered inspector;

+[Act 14 of 2013 wef 01/09/2013]

-(h) has for any reason ceased to be a qualified person, where the fire safety engineer is also a qualified person,
+(h) has for any reason ceased to be a qualified person, where the fire safety engineer is also a qualified person; or

+[Act 14 of 2013 wef 01/09/2013]

+(i) has not complied with any condition of his registration,

+[Act 14 of 2013 wef 01/09/2013]

 the Commissioner may, after giving the fire safety engineer concerned a reasonable opportunity of being heard, either orally or in writing, exercise any of the powers in subsection (2).

+[Act 14 of 2013 wef 01/09/2013]

 (2) The powers the Commissioner may exercise under subsection (1) in relation to a fire safety engineer are as follows: